csmithswim/EncryptionDecryption/README.md

 I choose to make this project to further solidify my knowledge of Java and learn more about command line arguments, Java's file package and cryptography.
 The main challenges I faced while developing this application was english letters being shifted forward or backward in relation to their position to their ascii value.

 It was a rewarding challenge, and I hope to implement new functionality to the unicode algorithm to account for any integer passed for the key in the future.
 I hope to incorporate other encryption and decryption methods into this application to learn more about cryptography in the future.
-All code was written by Cullen Smith.
+All code was written by cSmithSwim.

+Note: To run this application one needs to clone this repo or the individual classes can be downloaded, compiled and then ran on the command line.
+This README assumes a user is familiar with how to compile and run simple Java application and this application served as an education exercise for myself.